 Can a placebo really just be a story someone tells us, and then we believe it?
 Or is it more of a story we tell ourselves?
-Either way, a placebo creates actual, in in molecular, change in the way our brains and our bodies work.
+Either way, a placebo creates actual--as in molecular--change in the way our brains and our bodies work.

-Placebos make our aching joints and bones feel better, make wine -- and matcha, perhaps? -- taste better, make various pharmaceutical therapies more effective, and even lift the fog of depression.
+Placebos make our aching joints and bones feel better, make wine taste better, maybe even make matcha taste better.
+It makes various pharmaceutical therapies more effective, and it can even help lift the fog of depression.